topeogunleye/developer-skill-test-front-end/README.md

 Please fork this repository and create pull request when you are done.

-If you do decide to use other Flickr API feeds to show us what you can do, be aware that some endpoints do require an API key.
+If you do wish to use other Flickr API feeds, be aware that some endpoints do require an API key.
 You can register for an API key [here](https://www.flickr.com/services/apps/create/).

 More documentation on the API can be found on [this link](https://www.flickr.com/services/api/).